stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-21-global-forest-loss-hits-frightening-reco.md

-“Of the 20 signees with the largest area of primary forest, 17 had higher primary forest loss in 2024 than when they signed the agreement in 2021,” said WRI’s Goldman.
+“Of the 20 countries with the largest area of primary forest, 17 have higher primary forest loss today than when the agreement was signed,” said WRI’s Goldman.